RIKEN-RCCS/s3-baby-server/README.md

 - No tags are allowed on buckets.
 Tags on a request are ignored.

+## Terse Error Messages

+- Errors returned to a client do not contain information from OS such as "fs.PathError", because they can show the home path that should not be disclosed to a client.

 ## Additional Features

 - s3bbs stores access logs if a ".access-log" directory exists.